 - The faster someone experiencing a stroke gets to the right hospital and receives appropriate treatment, the better their likelihood for survival and recovery — with little or no disability.

 Our progress in 2018:

 - Leading resuscitation education: Heart & Stroke co-authors the Emergency Cardiovascular Care and Cardiopulmonary Resuscitation Guidelines, which underpin all CPR training in Canada.
-In 2017 we trained more than 323,000 clinicians, first responders, and other personnel across Canada to update their skills for responding to cardiac emergencies, compared to nearly 315,000 trained in 2016, 219,000 in 2015 and 266,000 in 2014.
+In 2018 Heart & Stroke instructors trained more than 345,000 healthcare professionals across Canada to prepare them to respond to cardiac emergencies, comparable to the 323,000 trained in 2017, 315,000 in 2016 and 219,000 in 2015.

 - Teaching people in Canada to save lives: Since introducing CPR to Canada in 1976, Heart & Stroke works with partners each year to train everyday Canadians in basic CPR and first aid.
 In 2018 we trained more than 229,000 lay rescuers and others, comparable to the 215,000 trained in 2017, 216,000 in 2016 and 221,000 in 2015.